boldingd/EclipsePhaseContent/Locus.md

 Well, what happens if you're a visitor?
 Basically, you have a simple choice; create an account with the Locus Federation and join their social-credit economy, or don't.
-If you create an account, you'll have an ex-cred balance and a social score, and there you go; if you don't, you're on your own, hope you brought your own oxygen.
+If you create an account, you'll have an ex-cred balance and a social score just like everyone else does, and there you go; if you don't, you're on your own, hope you brought your own oxygen.

 What happens if you build up a massive ex-cred debt, or otherwise trash your social-credit score?
 Basically, you'll still be entitled to "baseline survival" resources — remember, every account periodically gets some Baseline Resource Credits.